NocturnalSolutions/KituraBook/6-data.md

 This should look fairly straightforward.
 One thing to note is that `composer` is an optional string (`String?`) because, as you may recall, some tracks have `NULL` as their composer column in our database.

 Okay, now back to our main project file.
 Let’s stub out some code first, and then we’ll look through it later.
-Open back up your Kuery test and change the route callback for songs to match the below.
+Open back up your Kuery test project and change the route callback for songs to match the below.

     router.get("songs/:letter") { request, response, next in
         let letter = request.parameters["letter"]!